Floyd County

 District-Level NCES Analysis

 Floyd County operates 15 public schools serving 8,925 students, placing it among the smaller districts in Georgia.
-The school portfolio breaks down into 10 other, 5 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 8,949 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Floyd County County.
+The school portfolio breaks down into 10 combined, 5 elementary schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Floyd County.

-Academic infrastructure includes 4 of 15 schools offering Advanced Placement (51 AP courses district-wide), a 455.6:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 22.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 4 of 15 schools offering Advanced Placement (51 AP courses district-wide), a 455.6:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 22.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 73.1% White, 13.4% Hispanic or Latino, 6.6% African American across the district's schools.
+Its most demographically mixed campus is Coosa High School, with a diversity index of 61.3/100.

 Floyd County school enrollment varies 2.4× across entities